port-labs/port-docs/docs/self-service-actions/azure-pipeline/examples/examples.md

 When the action is finished, it will mark the action run as successful.
 That way, your developers can understand your deployment has finished successfully.

 ![Action run audit log](../../../../static/img/self-service-actions/run-service-deployment/azure-runs-audit-log.png)

-## Next step

-This was a very basic example on how to trigger a Azure pipeline using Port's self-service action.
-We left placeholder code for you to insert your own custom logic that fits your infrastructure.